Patient education: Shingles (Beyond the Basics)

 Skin infection — The sores of shingles can become infected with bacteria, and this can delay healing.
 This complication occurs in about 2 percent of individuals.
-(See "Patient information: Skin and soft tissue infection (cellulitis) (Beyond the Basics)".)
+(See "Patient education: Skin and soft tissue infection (cellulitis) (Beyond the Basics)".)

 Eye complications — Eye complications occur in about 2 percent of individuals.
 Eye complications are much more likely to occur when the shingles rash occurs around the eye.
 These complications are serious and can lead to vision loss.